Practice/Industry Group Overview

 GT has been ranked by numerous independent surveys, recognizing the depth and experience of our practice and attorneys:

-- Named a “National Tier 1” Law Firm for IP Litigation, Patent Law, Trademark Law and Information Technology Law, U.S. News – Best Lawyers® “Best Law Firms”
+- Named a “National Tier 1” Law Firm for IP Litigation, Patent Law and Litigation, Copyright Law, Trademark Law and Information Technology Law, U.S. News – Best Lawyers® “Best Law Firms” [2014-2017]

-- Managing IP’s “IP Stars” - 27 Greenberg Traurig attorneys named to Managing Intellectual Property magazine’s “IP Stars,” which covers over 80 countries and is based on extensive research among IP practitioners, Managing Intellectual Property (Managing IP) Magazine
+- Managing IP Magazine's “IP Stars” – Greenberg Traurig attorneys named to Managing Intellectual Property magazine’s “IP Stars,” which covers over 80 countries and is based on extensive research among IP practitioners, Managing Intellectual Property magazine [2013-2016]

-- Managing IP Magazine's “IP Stars-Top 250 Women in IP” – 6 Greenberg Traurig Women Shareholders were listed in the inaugural edition, Managing Intellectual Property (Managing IP) Magazine
+- Managing IP Magazine's “IP Stars-Top 250 Women in IP” –Greenberg Traurig Shareholders and Of Counsel were listed in the inaugural edition, Managing Intellectual Property magazine [2013 - 2014]

 - Corporate Counsel Patent Litigation Survey – Greenberg Traurig ranked number 8 for overall patent cases filed in 2012 and ranked number 6 for defense cases.

-- IAM Patent Litigation 250 – 3 Greenberg Traurig attorneys named to IAM Patent Litigation 250: The World's Leading Patent Litigators, a publication recognizing the top 250 leading patent litigators around the world, Intellectual Asset Management (IAM) Magazine
+- IAM Patent Litigation 250 –Greenberg Traurig attorneys named to IAM Magazine's IAM Patent Litigation 250: The World's Leading Patent Litigators, a publication recognizing the top 250 leading patent litigators around the world, Intellectual Asset Management (IAM) Magazine

-- IAM Licensing 250 – 5 Greenberg Traurig attorneys named to IAM Magazine's IAM Licensing 250: The World's Leading Patent and Technology Licensing Practitioners, a publication recognizing the top 250 leading patent and technology licensing lawyers around the world, Intellectual Asset Management (IAM) Magazine
+- IAM Licensing 250 –Greenberg Traurig attorneys named to IAM Magazine's IAM Licensing 250: The World's Leading Patent and Technology Licensing Practitioners, a publication recognizing the top 250 leading patent and technology licensing lawyers around the world, Intellectual Asset Management (IAM) Magazine

 Intellectual Property Litigation